yamenarahman/tracker/README.md

 > ## Now once you are registered, you will see your place on the map and it will track you in real time.

-## To go further, you may make events or actions to post your langitude and latitude to a database.
+## To go further, you may make events or actions to post your longitude and latitude to a database.